 Institutional investors are a driving force in German markets.
 Opportunity and equity funds from foreign countries, as well as international property companies, have been the biggest investors.
 Open-ended funds and other German investors, such as insurance companies, now account for far less transaction volume than before.
-Open-ended funds began to market fund properties in Germany when they began reorganising their domestic-focused portfolios.
+Open-ended funds were still under pressure as several funds remained closed through the past year.